-Total assets classified as held for sale at 31 December 2021 of £228.2 million (2020: £nil) comprised entirely investment property (owned).
+Total assets classified as held for sale at 31 December 2021 of £228.2 million are comprised entirely of investment property (owned).
 Assets classified as held for sale are reported within the operations segment, and represents a portfolio of properties intended to be sold within the next 12 months.